-15% off your first order*.

 On average, how long does it take my horse to recover recover from his exertions ?
 How long did it take my horse to recover from his effort during my last training session?
 Use this tab to find out.

-In addition, the diagram allows you to determine the recovery time of your horse during your last 20 sessions.
+The diagram also allows you to determine your horse's your horse's recovery time during your last 20 sessions.

 Optimize youryour horse's physiological efficiency and watch it improve!

-Jumping with the number of jumps, staggering and speed.
+Show jumping with number of jumps, offset and speed.

-Then, in the "Offset" section, you have access to the total number of jumps performed per month on average number of right jumps and the number of jumps made with a left or right offset.
-Same for the last month.
+Then, in the "Offset" section, you have access to the average number of jumps made per month, the number of right jumps and the number of jumps made with a left or right offset. number of straight jumps and the number of jumps made with a left or right offset.
+Same for last month.

-The curve below gives you a comparison by month between the number of jumps made with a lag and those made straight.
+The curve below shows a monthly comparison between the number of jumps made with an offset and those made straight.

 Work on straightness at the jumps and maximize your chances of a clear round..
 With precise data on the last 20 sessions, you'll be able to see the real improvement in your approach.